-In this section, I’ll give you a quick tour of the platform, show you how to create a list, and show you how to create broadcasts and autoresponders.
+In this section, I’ll give you a quick tour of the platform, show you how to create a list, and show you how to create broadcasts and automation sequences.
 Let’s jump inside!

-You can see all of this for yourself by signing up for the free 30-day trial.
+You can see all of this for yourself by signing up for a free account.

 Once you create your account and log in, you’ll be taken to the main dashboard.
 Note that portions of the following screenshots may be blurred for privacy (click to enlarge).

 From here, you can see your list stats at a glance including subscribers gained and subscribers lost.
 You can access every setting and feature within AWeber from the two navigation bars at the top.

 By clicking the “Help” item, you can access all support options available with AWeber, including live chat and phone support.

 Now let’s create a new list.
 Click on Manage Lists in the blue navigation bar, and then hit the “Create A List” button.

 Go through the setup process.
 Provide your company name (or your own name if you’re an individual), website, sender email address, list name, and other info.